Tom Hoge Betting Profile: The Sentry - PGA TOUR

 Hoge's Recent Performances

-- Over his last five appearances, Hoge has finished in the top 20 once.
+- Hoge has finished in the top 20 in one of his last five events.

 - He's made the cut in four of his last five tournaments.

-- Hoge has finished with a score lower than the tournament average in two of his last five tournaments, including one finish within five strokes of the leader.
+- Over his last five appearances, Hoge has finished within five shots of the leader one time and finished with a better-than-average score twice.

-- He has an average score of -5 across his last five events.
+- He has finished with an average score of -5 those four times he's made the cut.

 - In terms of driving distance, Tom Hoge has averaged 300.4 yards in his past five starts.

-- In his past five starts, Hoge is averaging 1.995 Strokes Gained: Putting.
+- Hoge is averaging 1.995 in terms of Strokes Gained: Putting in his past five tournaments.

-- In his past five starts, Hoge is averaging 1.331 Strokes Gained: Total.
+- Looking at Strokes Gained: Total, Hoge has an average of 1.331 in his past five tournaments.

 Hoge's Advanced Stats and Rankings